Why Pool When You Can Flow? Active Learning with GFlowNets: Background and Related Work

 \subsection{Active Learning}

 Uncertainty-based approaches, such as Bayesian Active Learning by Disagreement (BALD) \cite{houlsby2011bayesian}, select the most informative samples with the highest predictive disagreement among the model ensemble.
-BALD computes the mutual information (MI) between model predictions and parameters, $I(y; \omega | x, D) = \mathbb{H}[y|x,\mathcal{D}] - \mathbb{E}_{\theta \sim p(\theta|\mathcal{D})}[\mathbb{H}[y|x,\theta, D]]$, where $\mathbb{H}$ , $\theta$, and $\mathcal{D}$ denote entropy, model parameters, and training dataset respectively.
 Data points with high mutual information are those where the average prediction is uncertain, but individual models sampled from the posterior are confident.
 While effective at identifying individual informative samples, such methods do not scale well to large datasets, as they require exhaustively computing the MI score for every sample in the unlabeled pool.